ls - list directory contents

 Treatment of symbolic links is added, as defined in the IEEE P1003.2b draft standard.

-The Open Group Base Resolution bwg2001-010 is applied, adding the T and t fields as an XSI extension.
+The Open Group Base Resolution bwg2001-010 is applied, adding the T and t fields as part of the XSI option.